nightwatch-seo/nightwatch-docs-rendered/README.md

 3. It extracts all links on the page that point to the same domain
 4. It follows each link and repeats the process
 5. Each page is saved with a path structure that matches its URL

+### Link Rewriting

+The tool automatically rewrites all links in the rendered pages to point to the local files instead of the original website.
+This ensures that:

+- Navigation works correctly when browsing the rendered site
+- Relative paths are properly maintained
+- External resources (CSS, JavaScript, images) are correctly referenced

+When `DOWNLOAD_EXTERNAL=true` is set, the tool will also:

+1. Download all external resources (CSS, JavaScript, images) from the same domain
+2. Save them with the same path structure as the original website
+3. Rewrite all references to point to the local files

+This allows the rendered site to work completely offline.

 ## 🤝 Contributing